- EV help

 When you buy a car, you’ll need a lot of cash upfront (or a reasonable credit score to finance your vehicle).
 You’ll also need some in reserve for emergency maintenance, servicing, and MOT tests.
 As a result, buying a car requires a significant financial commitment right from the start.

 With car subscription, you’ll pay more per month — but there are no upfront fees, and most packages include servicing, MOTs, breakdown cover, and even insurance.
-In many cases, you would have to subscribe to a car for 2-3 years before you’ve spent the same amount as buying a car outright.

 There are also other financial elements to consider when choosing between car subscription and car buying, such as: